"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How many have been charged?

-As of Wednesday, authorities had charged at least 166 people in federal court, and at least eight of those were also indicted by grand juries.
+As of Friday, authorities had charged at least 172 people in federal court, and at least 13 of those were also indicted by grand juries.

 How many have served in the military?